 - Property investment is a prime example of effective wealth creation via credit, as the property will highly likely appreciate in value as the owner pays it off with monthly repayments to the lender.

 - Other effective lines of credit include credit cards and capital investment on credit.

 - A good credit record is vital for effective wealth creation, as it increases your chances of getting loans, and leads to more favourable interest rates.

-The concept of taking out credit has gotten a bad rap in recent years, following the subprime mortgage crisis in the US and rising levels of indebtedness in South Africa.
+The concept of taking out credit has gotten a bad rap in recent years with the rising level of South Africans who are over-indebted.

-However, according to Kay Geldenhuys, Property Finance Processing Manager at ooba, South Africa's leading bond originator, if credit is used in a constructive way, it can prove to be a vital tool in building wealth creation for the future.
+However, according to Kay Geldenhuys, Head of Sales Fulfilment at ooba Home Loans, South Africa’s leading home loan comparison service, if credit is used in a constructive way, it can prove to be a vital tool in building wealth creation for the future.

 Here, Geldenhuys discusses the various ways in which consumers can use credit to their financial advantage.

 Property is a prime example of using good credit for wealth creation, as property owners use the bank’s money to finance their purchase, paying off a small portion each month while the property appreciates in capital value.

 With South African interest rates currently at 8.25%, their lowest rate in five decades, now is the best time to invest in property, which is already considered the most solid investment you can make.

 With the supply of luxury housing outstripping demand, this puts buyers in the strong negotiating position (known as a buyers’ market), further enhancing the appeal of property investment.